 Elimination of modern slavery and human trafficking

-RNLI statement on our efforts to support the elimination of modern slavery and human trafficking.
-This statement is for the financial year ending 31/12/2019.
+RNLI statement on the elimination of modern slavery and human trafficking.
+This statement is for the year ending 31/12/2020.

 The RNLI has zero-tolerance toward slavery and human trafficking and does not accept modern slavery in any form.
 In our operations and supply chain, we work with partners and suppliers to ensure compliance with the UK Modern Slavery Act 2015 (“the Act”).

 The RNLI is the charity that saves lives at sea.
 We provide, on call, a 24-hour lifeboat search and rescue service around the UK and Ireland.
 We also provide a seasonal lifeguard service in the UK and Channel Islands, an on-demand flood rescue service in the UK and have an International team who work with global leaders, public health organisations and at-risk communities in several countries.
 We have a mix of full-time staff based at our support and training centre in Poole, Dorset, and around the United Kingdom and Ireland, as well as a large number of volunteers who are key to delivering our service.